 If my child comes to Tomorrow’s Voices, does that mean they won’t ever be able to be mainstreamed?

-The answer to this question is an emphatic “No.” All of the youth within our centre are either mainstreamed half time or fully with Ministry of Education, other Private educational systems or home school programmes.
+The answer to this question is an emphatic “No.” All of the youth within our Centre are either mainstreamed half time or fully with Ministry of Education, other Private educational systems or home school programmes.
 Tomorrow’s Voices is an organization that believes in the continuum of educational placements as well as in the philosophy of least restrictive educational placement.

-As such, there are some young people who never set foot within our centre.
+As such, there are some young people who never set foot within our Centre.
 They are served exclusively in their school, in their homes or in the community.
-There are other young people, who based on their particular educational and/or behavioural profile require a more intensive and structured programme which our centre can provide.
+There are other young people, who based on their particular educational and/or behavioural profile require a more intensive and structured programme which our Centre can provide.

-Does my child have to come to your centre in order to receive services?
+Does my child have to come to your Centre in order to receive services?

-As stated above, we service youth in a variety of educational placements and settings including private homes, the community, public and private schools, and within the Tomorrow’s Voices centre.
+As stated above, we service youth in a variety of educational placements and settings including private homes, the community, public and private schools, and within the Tomorrow’s Voices Centre.

 Do you only service children with autism?

-No. Tomorrow’s Voices was founded primarily to meet the needs of youth with autism and PDD, however, it quickly became apparent that many of the youth within our centre had co-morbid (more than one) conditions.
+No. Tomorrow’s Voices was founded primarily to meet the needs of youth with autism and PDD, however, it quickly became apparent that many of the youth within our Centre had co-morbid (more than one) conditions.
 Additionally, we realized that our methodologies were useful and effective for youth with a wide range of developmental disabilities.

 What is the history of Autism support in Bermuda?

-The founders of Tomorrow’s Voices were the original founders of autism support and education in Bermuda.
+The founders of Tomorrow’s Voices were a part of the original founders of autism support and education in Bermuda.
 Prior to 2001 there was a void in Bermuda in terms of information, knowledge and training related to autism.
 Six years later, it became apparent that it was time to move from theory into practice and that simply knowing about effective interventions was no longer good enough.
 There was a pressing need to put that knowledge into practice.
 As a result, in 2007, Tomorrow’s Voices opened its doors.